bluepintail/bluepintail.github.io/_posts/2020-10-19-medalla-2-validator-taxonomy.md

 As stated above these categories are all just guesses, based on each validator's behaviour.
 These categorisations are partly based on the assumption that with no real value at stake on the Medalla testnet, some people will make deposits for validators that they never bother to fire up (*absent*), some may not prepare in advance of activation and therefore be late (*dormant*), and still others may not bother to pick up their validator if it falls over, or they have no further interest in participating (*abandoned*).

 This is not meant pejoratively!
 My own validator would show up as *dormant* for a few epochs, since I hadn't factored in the time needed to compile and run the Lighthouse beacon chain client before Medalla's genesis time (**blushes**).
 Rather it is an illustration of the difficulty inherent in trying to test an economically driven consensus/finality mechanism without economic incentives.
+The code below totals up each of these categories of validator on a per-epoch basis:

 <details><summary><code>input 7</code></summary>